radfordwill/kiip/readme.txt

 Remove the hassle of targeted ads.
 Geo targeting and ad personalization are very important at Kiip.

+= Contribute =

+See the github repo: https://github.com/radfordwill/kiip

+Remove the hassle of targeted ads.
+Geo targeting and ad personalization are very important at Kiip.

 == Installation ==
 1. Add the plugin from your wordpress admin plugin page automatically (search "kiip") or upload the plugin to your blog.
 2. Activate the plugin and enter your kiip.me app key found at https://api.kiip.me/register/dev_verify/.